-The Group's fair value interest rate risk related primarily to its fixed-rate bank borrowings (see Note 39 for details of these borrowings).
+The Group's fair value interest rate risk related primarily to its fixed-rate bank borrowings (see Note 40 for details of these borrowings).
 The Company's fair value interest rate risk related primarily to its loan to subsidiaries (see Note 21).

-During the year, the Group obtained new bank borrowings in the amount of US\$2,532 million (2013: US\$1,112 million) which are either LIBOR or Hong Kong best lending rates based.
-The proceeds were used for refinancing the Group's borrowings.
+During the year, the Group obtained new bank borrowings in the amount of USD1,112 million (2012: USD793 million) which are either LIBOR or Hong Kong best lending rates based.
+The proceeds were used for refinancing the Group's borrowings including the repayment of fixed interest rate notes of USD39,375,000 and other borrowings.

-38.2.2 Interest Rate Risk Management (continued)
+39.2.2 Interest Rate Risk Management (continued)

-Sensitivity Analysis
+Sensitivity analysis